Pacific Biosciences of California Inc. (PACB): These Numbers Show Where NASDAQ:PACB Stock Is Going Next

-Pacific Biosciences of California Inc. (NASDAQ: PACB) is -63.25% lower on its value in year-to-date trading and has touched a low of $3.85 and a high of $31.10 in the current 52-week trading range.
+Pacific Biosciences of California Inc. (NASDAQ: PACB) is -58.75% lower on its value in year-to-date trading and has touched a low of $3.85 and a high of $31.10 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PACB stock was last observed hovering at around $7.77 in the last trading session, with the day’s loss setting it -0.25%.
+The PACB stock was last observed hovering at around $8.72 in the last trading session, with the day’s loss setting it -0.28% off its average median price target of $10.00 for the next 12 months.
+It is also 29.67% off the consensus price target high of $12.00 offered by 6 analysts, but current levels are -40.67% lower than the price target low of $6.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now